 Many adult learners have waited a long time for their dream of earning a college degree to become reality.
 Some adults wait because they are concerned about their academic skills.
 Others are unsure if they will fit in with a more traditional aged student population.
 Some don’t know if they can afford college.
 Some are concerned about transferring credits from a previously attended college or university.
 Some adults just feel generally overwhelmed by the whole idea of college.
 If you have been away from school for awhile and have concerns about returning, Middlesex Community College is ready to help.

-Introducing At Last!, the Adult Learner Student Team.
-Becoming a member of MxCC’s new At Last! program is easy and has many benefits.
+Introducing At Last!, the Adult Learner Student Team at MxCC.
+Becoming a member of the At Last! program is easy and has many benefits.
 The program consists of a college success seminar during the first semester, individual and group advising, and monthly group meetings for support and friendship.

-The college success seminar will help students learn how to study more effectively, set priorities and manage time, consider career options, and become familiar with the services offered at MxCC.
-One major aspect of the course will be instruction in the use of Blackboard, our course management system, which is used extensively in traditional on-ground courses as well as online courses.
-This instruction will help you feel comfortable with the technology needed to participate in online courses if online work suits your schedule and learning style.
+The college success seminar helps students learn how to study more effectively, set priorities, manage time, review career options, and become familiar with the services offered at MxCC.
+One major part of the seminar is learning how to use Blackboard, an online course management system used for traditional on-campus classes as well as online courses.
+This training helps students become more comfortable with the technology needed for online coursework.

-Roughly 40 percent of America’s college students are non-traditional students.
-They are workers who’ve gone back to school, former members of the military embarking on new careers and single parents wanting to do better for their families.
+Nearly 40 percent of America’s college students are nontraditional students.
+They are workers who’ve gone back to school, former members of the military embarking on new careers, and single parents wanting to do better for their families.
 (Alan Tripp, The Washington Post, March 25, 2011)

 How to apply: